Kasdal/Dev-ops-practice/readme.md

 ##
 ## Setup
 <hr>
+Download the project to your local machine and open it in VSCode, PowerShell or some other IDE.
+Open a terminal in VSCode
 Start by running the following commands

 ```"Vagrant init" ``` to initialise the provisioning of virtual machines.